truecharts/website/docs/manual/FAQ.md

 ## What is the meaning of Advanced/Expert Checkboxes (Networking, Storage, etc)?

-This options are only there for experienced people and out of basic support realm.
-Checking those boxes and/or enabling things such as host-networking may break your app and require a reinstall for it to work properly.
+These options are intended for experienced individuals and are beyond the scope of basic support.
+If you select these checkboxes or enable features such as host networking, it could potentially break your app and require a reinstall to restore functionality.

 ## My Chart is asking for a default Password, what is it?